 You could have the best playbook filled with quality tips about how to scale your business, but it won’t mean much with a subpar sales team.

-The employees you invest in are just that – (major) investments.
-Rather than settle on a warm body because they kind of understand insurance sales, play the long game.
-Sometimes, finding the best talent requires you to broaden your search beyond your local area, particularly if you have plans to expand globally.
+Sometimes, finding the best talent requires you to broaden your search beyond your local area, particularly if you have plans to go global.
 By expanding your horizons, you may have a better chance of finding a perfect match rather than simply settling for a convenient hire.

 When you define your hiring process and search criteria, it’ll be easier to find a driven team member who fits your company culture, isn’t just after a paycheck, and understands your business goals